DE Training in a Virtual Environment

 Contact Maggie Wolff, Development Education Manager

-*For non-credit union organizations: Individuals must be from an organization that has (1) a primary purpose to support credit unions or some element of the credit union movement, (2) a significant portion of its ownership, membership or customer base from the credit union system and (3) demonstrated a commitment to the purposes of the Foundation.
+PLEASE NOTE: Individuals must be from an organization that has (1) a primary purpose to support credit unions or some element of the credit union movement, (2) a significant portion of its ownership or membership from the credit union system and (3) demonstrated a commitment to the purposes of the Foundation.
+If you have any questions concerning eligibility for DE Training, please contact Chad Helminak at [email protected]p or 608-231- 4078.
+Non-affiliates and non-system representations will pay the posted non-member registration fee.